jakubby88/DiVRGE/README.md

 If running the recommended **snakemake_main_align** pipeline:
 - bamfiles: alignments
 - trimmed: trimmed fastqs
-- FILES/fullvarlist: the timo snplist outputs
+- FILES/fullvarlist: the timo snplist outputs.
+Timo "snplist" files will contain nucleotide information across all positions in the genome (see GhedinLab/timo for more details).
 - metric: metric files
-- DVG: deletion files
+- DVG: deletion files.
+Each sample will have individual deletion csv files (labeled: "SAMPLE.DVG.STRAIN.FINAL.OneGap").
+All samples that were aligned together will also be concatenated into one file named "STRAIN.DVG.FINAL.OneGap").
--
+- N_files: split read information used for DiVRGE